Ardbeg 10 years old single malt whisky: review and tasting notes

 What does Ardbeg Islay single malt scotch whisky 10 years taste like?

 The palate is deliciously salty, warm, punctuated by a peaty pace and well-balanced alcohol.
-The fruit is like a caress, but then it’s a whirlwind of mineral and smoked flavors that dance on your tongue with great ardor.
+The fruit is like a caress, but then it’s’ a whirlwind of mineral and smoked flavors that dance on your tongue with great ardor.
 There is a calibrated hotness, with hints of citrus and brackish shades.
-Then comes again the darkness of the peat, but leaves the door open for cocoa and coffee memories.
+Then comes the peat’s darkness again but leaves the door open for cocoa and coffee memories.

 A grand and cheeky sip like a painting by Caravaggio transmits the same ecstasy, with the same play of light and shadow to emphasize all the shapes and flavors.
 A whisky you should try at least once in your life, even if you do not like peaty whisky.